 The approach worked really well for this particular client for a number of reasons – the sponsor was very hands-on, the scope was less ambitious and focused on community relations and community development and the site teams were smaller.
 Equally important was keeping the “Social Performance Theory“ (the stuff that is very interesting to a social performance expert but of little interest to most of the people on the ground) in the background (lesson 1) and that the recommendations were easy to understand and very practical (lessons 2 and 3) and there was no reason to think that this same approach (tweaked again if necessary) couldn‘t work for others.

-Follow-up work with the same client allowed me to test what is now the SLO-framework – grounded in the ‘getting it right’ model from 2009, simple, easy to explain, quickly understood by head office, site management and communities team – backed up with simple guidance to help you get started.
+Follow-up work with the same client allowed me to test what is now the SLO-framework – grounded in the ‘getting it right’ model from 2009, simple, easy to explain, quickly understood by head office, site management and communities team – backed up with simple guidance to help get started.

 Post a Comment